 This course aims to aid the student to develop a Biblical theology and to settle constructively the critical and theological problems which all reflective study of the Old Testament must meet.
 Given in alternate years to Middlers and Seniors.
-Not given 1934-1935.

 II.
 NEW TESTAMENT (IN THE ORIGINAL)